Stalking

 • Communicated with you in ways that seem obsessive or make you concerned for your safety?

-• Accessed your accounts, such as social media or online finances?
+• Accessed your accounts, like your social media or online finances?

-• Planted a camera, GPS tracker, or other device on your vehicle or in your home?
+• Planted a camera, GPS tracker, or other device in your vehicle or in your home?

 • Used a tracking software on your phone, tablet, or computer?